Skip to content

 LoginπŸ”—

 To interact with the Apheris environment, you must first log in.
-You can either do this using the CLI directly, or from the CLI python interface as you'll see below:
+You can either do this using the CLI directly, or from the CLI's Python API as you'll see below:

 import apheris